birnevogel11/zuul-ls/README.md

 ## Installation

-The project is tested with neovim and VSCode(partial).
+The project is tested with neovim and VSCode.
 Need clone the repo and copy/link the `zs` script

 ```bash